jeremydub/dot15d4/docs/driver/driver-design.md

 As mentioned, "best effort" task execution will be defined more precisely in the timed model.
 Packets scheduled with a special "best-effort" timestamp value will be executed "immediately" after the preceding task with a task specific precise timing for full standard compliance.
 "Immediately" means "as fast as possible modulo guard times imposed by hardware delays or standard inter-frame-spacing rules" in this context:

-- RX and Radio Off tasks SHALL be ended immediately after receiving a subsequent "best-effort" TX, RX or RadioOff task unless the receiver is currently receiving a valid frame targeted to the current device.
+- Rx and "Radio Off" tasks SHALL be ended immediately after receiving a subsequent "best-effort" tx, rx or "Radio Off" task unless the receiver is currently receiving a valid frame targeted to the current device.
 In the latter case the next tasks will be executed immediately after finishing packet reception.
-- TX tasks will be fully executed before switching to execute any subsequently scheduled "best effort" RX or "radio off" task.
-Drivers MAY implement fast hardware-supported Tx-to-RX/Off switching in this case.
+- Tx tasks will be fully executed before switching to execute any subsequently scheduled "best effort" rx or "radio off" task.
+Drivers MAY implement fast hardware-supported tx-to-rx/off switching in this case.
 - Driver's SHALL enforce correct IFS timing between "best effort" tasks.

 # The state machine model

 The state machine diagram documents the driver's state machine model.

 The model defines the minimal interface drivers will initially have to implement.
-Drivers implement isolated Radio Off, RX and TX states.
+Drivers implement isolated "Radio Off", rx and tx states.
 Acknowledgments are implemented in software by the scheduler.
 If tasks are "best effort", i.e. timestamps have not be assigned by the scheduler, the driver will execute tasks "as fast as possible" once they have been scheduled.

-The best-effort scheduler will generate Rx or Tx tasks whenever a new RX/TX packet buffer (=RX/TX token) becomes available through the next upper layer.
+The best-effort scheduler will generate rx or tx tasks whenever a new rx/tx packet buffer (=rx/tx token) becomes available through the next upper layer.
 The scheduler keeps the driver in "Radio Off" state while no reception or transmission needs to be scheduled.

 The driver asynchronously signals task results when the scheduled packet has been received or was sent.